its-aathira/its-aathira/README.md

 # 👋 Hey there!
-I'm Aathira
+I'm S Aathira

 Welcome to my GitHub profile!
 I'm currently a **B.Tech student in Artificial Intelligence & Machine Learning** with a growing interest in coding, data science, and building tech that solves real-world problems.